maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 - Jest
 - Webpack
 - Vite
-- React
+- React (React DevTools)

 > speaker notes:
 >
-> (Max) Similarly, there are extensions for VS Code and other IDEs for better
+> (Max) Similarly, there are extensions for browsers and IDEs for better
 > integration with development toolkits and libraries.
 These would improve
 > developer experience and productivity.
 >